Yahweasel/libav.js/README.md

 To create other variants, simply create the configuration for them in `configs` and, if necessary, add Makefile fragments to `mk`.
-This is intentionally designed so that you can overly new configurations without needing to patch anything that already exists.
+This is intentionally designed so that you can add new configurations without needing to patch anything that already exists.
 See the two existing variants' configuration files in `config` and the existing fragments in `mk` to understand how.